cherti/rbackup/readme.txt

 to be rerun later.
 Unless specified otherwise, rbackup checks for stored runs before running the actual triggered job and tries to run them beforehand.

+The provided PKGBUILD is intended for building by cloning and calling makepkg in this very directory.